zhong5151/PG-VAE-LSTM_Code/README.md

 ### Dataset

-The model uses 13 reconstructed ET products, ERA5-Land meteorological and land-surface variables, and ancillary land-surface data as input features.
-ET observations from 462 global eddy-covariance flux-tower sites are used as supervisory labels.
+The dataset used in this study is based on the multi-source ET dataset compiled and reconstructed by Xu et al. (2025).
+It contains 13 reconstructed global ET products, ERA5-Land meteorological and land-surface variables, ancillary land-surface data, and ET observations from 462 global eddy-covariance flux-tower sites.The final AutoML-fused ET product from Xu et al. (2025) is not used as an input to PG-VAE-LSTM.

-The code expects preprocessed `train`, `val`, and `test` datasets.
-For each split, the main files are:
+The code expects preprocessed `train`, `val`, and `test` datasets containing:

 - `X.npy`: input sequences (`N × 365 × 39`)
 - `y.npy`: observed ET
 - `site_id.npy`: flux-tower site IDs
 - `energy_available_wm2.npy`: available-energy constraint
 - `water_available_mm_day.npy`: water-availability constraint

+Reference:

+Xu, Q., Li, L., Wei, Z., et al. (2025).
+A multimodal machine learning fused global 0.1° daily evapotranspiration dataset from 1950–2022. *Agricultural and Forest Meteorology*, 372, 110645.

 ### Requirements